maxwells-daemons/argsearch/README.md

 # argsearch
-`argsearch` is a simple and composable tool for running the same command many times with different combinations of arguments.
+`argsearch` is a simple and composable tool for sweeping over the arguments of another program.
 It aims to easily automate tasks like hyperparameter tuning and setting simulation parameters, while only requiring that your program accepts command-line arguments in some form.

 Key features include:
  - Easy integration with any program that takes command-line arguments.
  - Support for searching over integer, floating-point, and categorical arguments with several search strategies.
+ - Smart search algorithms, including Bayesian optimization and low-discrepancy random search.
  - The ability to produce JSON-structured output, making it composable with other command-line tools like [`jq`](https://stedolan.github.io/jq/).
  - Multiprocessing, enabling running many experiments in parallel.